notnightig/notnightig/README.md

 - 👋 Hi, I’m @notnightig
 - 👀 I’m interested in coding and hardware (mostly hardware here to learn doe!)
-- 🌱 I’m currently learning Python,CSS,HTML,JS,TS
+- 🌱 I’m currently ruining my life with Java and Python
 - 💞️ I’m looking to collaborate on future projects
 - 📫 How to reach me Discord
 - Hit me up anytime ty